KYANTECH254/Ollama-ai-chat/README.md

 ## Deploying to Production

 To deploy your application, you can use a platform like Vercel or Netlify.
-Both platforms offer seamless integration with Next.js and support environment variables, which are required to store your OpenAI API key securely.
+Both platforms offer seamless integration with Next.js and support environment variables.
 Follow the documentation provided by your chosen platform to deploy the application.

 If you have any questions or need further assistance, don't hesitate to create a GitHub issue!